gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-07-15-validation-updating-tests.markdown

 This test ensures that the user cannot save a member of Employees to the database without specifying a department.

-> For more on validation, read the [Lithium documentation](http://li3.me/docs/manual/working-with-data/validation.wiki)
+> For more on validation, read the [Li3 documentation](http://li3.me/docs/manual/working-with-data/validation.wiki)